-RRT provides fixed route service with four (4) routes, through an Interlocal Agreement with Capital Metro (the operator), who is also the designated recipient for the federal 5307 funds.
-RRT also provides Americans with Disabilities Act (ADA) paratransit service under a full turnkey contract with Star Shuttle.
-Star Shuttle operates the ADA paratransit service with an accessible fleet of RRT's cutaway buses, four (4) of which are owned by Star Shuttle.
+RRT provides fixed route service with wo routes, through an Interlocal Agreement with Capital Metro (the operator), who is also the designated recipient for the federal 5307 funds.
+RRT also provides Americans with Disabilities Act (ADA) paratransit service under a full turnkey contract and will implement on-demand micro transit in 2023.
+The ADA paratransit service with an accessible fleet of RRT's cutaway buses, four (4) of which are owned by Star Shuttle.
 In 2010, the City of Round Rock built an Intermodal Transit and Parking Facility, located at 300 West Bagdad Avenue with American Recovery and Reinvestment Act (ARRA) funds.
-This facility includes an indoor ticketing office, bus bays, and a 2-level parking structure.
+This facility includes an indoor ticketing office for Greyhound Bus Lines, bus bays, and a 2-level parking structure.